XGR Chain — Access Control & Permission Boundaries

 1. Scope

-This document explains the access-control and permission boundaries relevant to XGR Chain and XGR extension components.
+This document explains access-control and permission boundaries relevant to XGR Chain.

 It covers: